osu-cs340-ecampus/nodejs-starter-app/Step 0 - Setting Up Node.js/README.md

 ![server is running in browser with forever](./assets/forever-running.png)

 You can verify that your project will run forever (pun sort-of intended), by closing out of your terminal now.
 Ensure you are still connected to the OSU VPN and navigate to your web application again.
 If it loads, `forever` is working.

+This guidance on implementing `forever` can be used on any Node.JS project, and can be used in any step outlined in this walkthrough.